 People aged 50 and older have the highest risk of getting severely ill if bitten by a mosquito infected with West Nile virus.

-In milder illness, symptoms may include fever, headache, body aches, skin rash, and swollen lymph glands.
-These symptoms can last for as little as a few days, although even healthy people have been sick for several weeks.
-More severe cases can cause headache, high fever, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, paralysis, and rarely, death.
+In milder illness, symptoms may include fever, headache, body aches, skin rash and swollen lymph glands.
+Symptoms can last for as little as a few days but can last for several weeks.
+With more severe illness, people may have headache, high fever, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, paralysis and, rarely, death.

 There is no specific treatment for West Nile virus, but the symptoms can be treated.
-In severe cases, hospitalization and treatment in an intensive care unit may be required.
+With severe illness, hospitalization and treatment in an intensive care unit may be required.